 - layoff or reduce employees

 Your Human Resources consultant will review the factors affecting your need for reorganization, including your reorganization plan, if you have developed one.
-Review before-and-after organizational chart and draft job descriptions, if you have already prepared them.
+Your HR consultant will also review before-and-after organizational charts and proposed job descriptions for new positions, if you have already prepared them.
 Your HR consultant will assess the scope of the reorganization and bring in the necessary HR partners to help you understand impact on staffing, procedural requirements, implementation costs, and communication requirements.

 Labor relations considerations